 3 methods to collect your photos

-Upload your photos and organise them in folders.
+Upload your photos and organize them in folders.
 Classify them by sections, classes, photographers, etc. The idea is to make them easy for you and your design team to find.

 To collect everyone’s profile in minutes: build a questionnaire and have your students upload their photos and answer their questions directly.